PennLINC/aslprep/docs/workflows.rst

 BASIL implements a simple kinetic model as described above, but uses Bayesian Inference principles :footcite:p:`chappell2008variational`.
-BASIL is mostly suitable for multi-PLD.
+BASIL is mostly suitable for multi-delay ASL data.
 It includes bolus arrival time estimation with spatial regularization :footcite:p:`groves2009combined` and the correction of partial volume effects :footcite:p:`chappell2011partial`.